rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 This test set ALLM and verifies the same by retrieving the ALLM.

-#### Test Steps - test13
+#### Test Steps - test14

   - Run the Python script **`dsHdmiIn_test14_SetAndGetEDID2ALLMSupport.py`**
   - The test will automatically download all required artifacts and streams, copying them to the designated target directory before commencing execution.
-- EDID version Verification:
+- ALLM version Verification:

   - Test will sets and get the ALLM.
-  - If sets and gets ALLM version are same then test will mark the step as PASS.
+  - If the set and retrieved ALLM support statuses match, the test will mark the step as PASS.
-  - If sets and gets ALLM version are not same then test will mark the step as FAIL.
+  - If the set and retrieved ALLM support statuses do not match, the test will mark the step as FAIL.

 - Repeat for All Ports: